ansys/pyansys-units/README.rst

    torque.value  # 5.0
    torque.units  # "N m"

-Unit systems can be instantiated with one of two methods:
+You can instantiate unit systems with one of two methods:

 .. code:: python